snac-cooperative/technical-docs/Specifications/Schema SQL.md

 updated, the version number incremented.
 We can go back to any version, but when editing we always use the most recent version of each record in each table.
 That is: <= max(version).

-In the case of published, we use a similar query, but constrain by is_current or by status='published'.
-The exact implementation has not been settled, and there are plusses and minuses.
-Nonetheless, this query illustrates the concept for selecting the most recent version number of the most recently published constellation id 7:
+In the case of published, we use a similar query, but constrain by status='published'.
+This query illustrates the concept for selecting the most recent version number of the most recently published constellation id 7:

 ```
 select max(id) as version, main_id